Random Laplacian Features for Learning with Hyperbolic Space: Conclusion

 \section{Conclusion}

-We propose a simple and efficient approach to using hyperbolic space in neural networks, by theoretically deriving HyLa as an expressive feature using the eigenfunctions of Laplacian in the hyperbolic space.
-Empirical results from adopting HyLa on graph learning tasks show that HyLa can outperform SOTA hyperbolic networks.
-HyLa sheds light as a principled approach to utilizing hyperbolic geometry in neural networks in an entirely different way to previous work.
-Possible future directions include (1) using HyLa with non-linear graph networks such as GCN to derive even more expressive models; and (2) adopting more numerically stable representations of the hyperbolic embeddings to avoid potential ``NaN problems'' when running HyLa-based models.
+We propose a simple and efficient approach to using hyperbolic space in neural networks, by deriving HyLa as an expressive feature using the Laplacian eigenfunctions.
+Empirical results on graph learning tasks show that HyLa can outperform SOTA hyperbolic networks.
+HyLa sheds light as a principled approach to utilizing hyperbolic geometry in an entirely different way to previous work.
+Possible future directions include (1) using HyLa with non-linear graph networks such as GCN to derive even more expressive models; and (2) adopting more numerically stable representations of the hyperbolic embeddings to avoid potential ``NaN problems'' when learning with HyLa.